Charikshith/GEN_AI_REPO/Tool_calling/README.md

 # Tool Calling

-Step-by-Step Tutorial Medium Link- https://medium.com/@charikshith.work/building-react-agent-from-scratch-a-step-by-step-tutorial-2450a7248fb3
+Step-by-Step Tutorial Medium Link- https://medium.com/@charikshith.work/tool-calling-made-easy-supercharge-your-llm-with-json-schema-or-langchains-965ff99e0428

 Steps to run the code
-Install the libraries mentioned.
+Install the libraries as mentioned in the imports.
 Get your API Keys and place them in the code block.
 Run the notebook